adlnet/xAPI-Spec/xAPI.md

 ##### 4.1.5.1 Score

 ###### Description
-An optional numeric field that represents the outcome of a graded activity achieved by an agent.
+An optional numeric field that represents the outcome of a graded Activity achieved by an agent.

 ###### Details